-But one and the same Spirit works all these things, distributing to each one individually as He wills.
+But one and the same Spirit works all these things, distributing to each one individually as He wills. -1 Corinthians 12:11

-"As He wills" means that the gifts are given sovereignly by the Holy Spirit.
+"As He wills" means the gifts are given sovereignly by the Holy Spirit.
 Paul enforced this point in verse 18 of the same chapter: